defold/doc/docs/en/manuals/ios.md

 iOS requires that _any_ app that you build and want to run on your phone or tablet _must_ be signed with an Apple-issued certificate and provisioning profile.
 This manual explains the steps involved in bundling your game for iOS.
 During development, running your game through the [development app](/manuals/dev-app) is often preferred since it allows you to hot reload content and code wirelessly directly to your device.

+Note that it is not currently possible to run a build in the iOS simulator.

 ## Apple's code signing process

 The security associated with iOS apps consists of several components.
 You can get access to the required tools by singing up to the [Apple's iOS Developer Program](https://developer.apple.com/programs/).
 When you have enrolled, go to the [Apple's Developer Member Center](https://developer.apple.com/membercenter/index.action).